You may be suffering from an inflamed nerve called a neuroma.

 Keep in mind it can occur to any of your toes, the 3rd and 4th toes are just the most common.

 The principal symptom associated with a neuroma is pain between the toes while walking.
-Those suffering from the condition often find relief by stopping their walk, taking off their shoe, and rubbing or massaging the affected area.
-Personally, my Mom used to always rub her toes and ball of her foot trying to “work” the pain out.
-At times, she would describe the pain as similar to having a stone in her shoe.
-The vast majority of people who develop neuromas are women.
-This is because many of them love to wear high heels.
-Which are bad…bad…bad!!!
+Those suffering from the condition often find relief by stopping their walk, taking off their shoe and rubbing or massaging the affected area.

 What did I do to get this?

-No one knows, however, a number of factors can contribute to the formation of a neuroma.
+No one really knows, however, a number of factors can contribute to the formation of a neuroma.

 Treatment options vary with the severity of each neuroma, and identifying the neuroma early in its development is key to avoid surgical correction.
 Call my office for an evaluation at the first sign of pain or discomfort; if left untreated, neuromas tend to get worse.
 Much, much worse.
 So, don’t wait.